kmcquil/Wind_Over_Lakes_With_SAR/README.md

-## Estimating wind from SAR over lakes
+## Estimating wind direction and wind speed over lakes with SWOT and Sentinel-1 satellite observations

-This repository contains all scripts used to estimate wind direction and wind speed from Sentinel-1 and SWOT over lakes.
+This repository contains all scripts used to download data, estimate wind fields, and validate at buoys.
 Manuscript currently under review.